NiravTech22/Flowguard/README.md

 * A perception or planning model
 * A low-code abstraction that hides system details

-Machine learning is used here as a **meta-level system intelligence**, not as a replacement for robotics logic.
+Machine learning is used here as a meta-level system intelligence, not as a replacement for robotics level logic.

 ---

-## Motivation
+## The motivation for this project

-Modern Robotics development is dominated by:
+As a robotics engineering student, I find that modern robotics is often dominated by complex, multi-node software graphs

 * Complex, multi-node software graphs
 * Tight latency and jitter constraints